5maurosivamani/auth-flow/readme.md

-# Node.js Authentication Project
+# Auth Flow Project

-This project demonstrates a basic authentication system using Node.js, Express, and Sequelize.
+This project is a Node.js application that demonstrates a basic authentication flow.

 ## Features

 - User registration
 - User login
 - Password hashing
-- JWT token generation and verification
+- Token-based authentication

+## Technologies Used

 - Node.js
 - Express